 - Communication

+- Critical, analytical thinking

+- Intellectual curiosity

-- Intellectual curiosityTime management
+- Time management

 - Commitment to learning

 Building these skills and abilities begins in early childhood.
 This "roadmap" is designed to give the families of students with disabilities an overview of the "milestones" needed to assist all students with disabilities achieve their greatest potential.
 A successful transition to adult life requires careful planning and a partnership between students, families, schools, school districts and community agencies.